Skip to content

 • Install the devcontainer plugin and the golang language plugin.

-• Run the following invoke command deva vscode.setup-devcontainer --image "<image name>".
+• Run the following command inv vscode.setup-devcontainer --image "<image name>".
 This command will create the devcontainer configuration file ./devcontainer/devcontainer.json.

 • Start or restart your vscode editor.